sjvermeu/sjvermeu.github.io/content/2021/09/component-view-of-infrastructure.md

 this is just a simple Kubernetes cluster, and built with pure open source software, so the costs are going to be on the hardware side (and the resources they consume), but in larger enterprises the hypervisor is often a commercially backed one like Hyper-V (Microsoft) and vSphere (VMware), which have their specific licensing terms (which could be the number of machines, or even CPUs).

-Also for Kubernetes, this is often a commercially-backed solution like Rancher or OpenShift (Red Hat, part of IBM), which often have per-node licensing terms.
+Also enterprises often use a commercially backed Kubernetes, like Rancher or OpenShift (Red Hat, part of IBM), which often have per-node licensing terms.

 **Component views are just the beginning**

 When I use a component view as a means to explain what infrastructure is about, it is merely the beginning.
 It basically provides a layered view, which most people can easily relate to.
-Content-wise, it is reasonably tangible, and is something that you can easily find a lot of material for online.
+Content-wise, it is reasonably understandable (or easy enough to explain) for people that aren't IT savvy, and is something that you can easily find a lot of material for online.

 If we delve into the process part of infrastructure, then it becomes more challenging to keep the readers / listeners with you.
-They can often be very abstract, and going into the details of each process is a lengthy endavour.
+Processes can (will) often be very abstract, and going into the details of each process is a lengthy endavour.
 I'll cover that in a later post.

+**Feedback?
+Comments?**

+I've dropped Disqus from my blog site, mainly for concerns on my visitor's security, as well as the advertisements listed.
+I want my blog to be simple and straightforward, so I decided to not have any other third party services with it (not even analytics).

+So, if you have feedback or comments, don't hesitate to [drop me an email](mailto:sven.vermeulen@siphos.be).

 <!-- PELICAN_END_SUMMARY -->